Executive BoardMeet PACC911's Executive Board

 Kim has been involved with helping homeless pets for as long as she can remember.
 Over the years she’s volunteered at Southwest Wildlife, the Phoenix Rescue Mission and other local rescues.
 Kim also serves on the board of the FETCH Foundation, where she assists with Fido bags and other needs.
 During Houston’s deadly Hurricane Harvey, Kim traveled there to aid and bring comfort to the overwhelming number of tragically displaced dogs.
 A HomeSmart Realtor, she donates a portion of her commissions back to the community.
 Kim shares her life with her husband of 36 years, two children and one very happy Labrador Retriever.

 An active board member since 2005, over the years Schafer designed many of PACC911’s special program graphics to develop a branded image and spearheaded a website overhaul that marked a new phase of growth for the organization.
-She is now our managing web guru.
+She is our managing web and marketing guru.

 When she’s not working with PACC911, Marcia is an award-winning author and MBA business consultant mentoring humanitarian entrepreneurs around the world with an unusual approach.
 By blending her professional expertise and intuitive skills she helps people understand the hidden world around us, including what goes on within an animal’s consciousness.
 Her psychic animal communication ability has aided rescues in times of need and she has a striking record resolving difficult issues, helping challenged pets get adopted.